 Many superminis will be used as two-seaters, in effect, with the rear cabin being used as a dumping ground for shopping more regularly than as a space for passengers.
 If this is your pattern of use, the Swift won’t disappoint; there’s room for two adults up front, and two grown-ups will be able to sit behind them for more than a short journey.
 If they’re over 6ft tall then they may complain about their knees hitting the front seats, however.

-The Swift’s boot is a respectable size, at 264 litres - but while that’s a useful increase over this car’s predecessor, it’s fair to middling for the class.
-The Kia Rio’s capacity is up to 325 litres, for example, and even the latest Ford Fiesta can muster around 290 litres.
-However, it’s worth noting that the Swift’s boot is smaller than those two because the whole car is much shorter overall.
+The Swift’s boot is a respectable size, at 264 litres - but while that’s a useful increase over this car’s predecessor, it lags well behind rivals.
+However, it’s worth noting that the Swift’s boot is smaller because the whole car is much shorter overall.
 So the choice comes down to either load capacity or ease of parking.

 There’s a fair old lip to lift heavy items over, though – and while the Swift’s rear seats do fold down in a 60:40 split, they leave a pretty horrid step in the floor.
 It certainly wouldn’t be easy to slide heavier items into the expanded load bay.

 It’s easy to see all round the Swift, despite the relatively thick C-pillars.
 And there’s a fair amount of oddment space in the cabin, with decent-sized doorbins and a storage area ahead of the gear lever.

 - Citroen C3 vs Suzuki Swift: 2021 group test review

 - Micra N-Sport vs Ibiza FR Sport vs Swift Sport

 - Suzuki Swift Sport vs Volkswagen up!
 GTI vs Ford Fiesta